 Change Boot Order

 As Discussed, An incorrect boot order can mislead your computer to boot from an unbootable hard drive or device.
-Which may Cause boot error no boot device has been detected please press any key to reboot.
+This may cause a boot error no boot device has been detected please press any key to reboot.
 So Access BIOS Setup by following steps and change Set hard drive is the first of the boot order.

 Fix boot information of your system